AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/add-card-to-board.md

 >[!NOTE]
 >
->The cards on a board are not connected to work items in Adobe Workfront.
+>The ad hoc cards on a board are not connected to work items in Adobe Workfront.
+For details about connected cards, see [Connected cards on boards](help/quicksilver/agile/get-started-with-boards/connected-cards.md).

 ## Access requirements